Black Mambas Anti Poaching Unit (NGO Charity)

 The Black Mamba APU was founded in 2013 by Transfrontier Africa and created to protect the Olifants West Region of Balule Nature Reserve in South Africa and has since expanded to cover the entire Balule area, 400km².

 The Black Mamba Anti-Poaching Unit is the first of its kind, with the majority of the teams being women.
-There are currently 26 Black Mambas deployed, and a further 23 armed guards that operate within Balule and along its boundaries.
+There are currently 16 Black Mambas deployed, and a further 10 being trained to operate within Balule and along its boundaries.

 Anti-poaching is a major need in the area, due to the plague of rhino and bush-meat poachers.
 Apart from antelopes, other endangered species such as wild dogs and cheetah are also sadly the victims of snaring.